Ryan-B1yth/snap--shot/README.md

      - As an unregistered user, I want to be able to:
         - View all products so that I can select items to purchase.
         - View a selection of products by category so that I can narrow my search by type.
-        - See all a product's detail so that I can find the price, select a size, and read the description of a product.
+        - See all a product's detail so that I can find the price and read the description of a product.
         - Search for specific products so that I can find exactly what I am looking for.
         - Filter by rating and price so that I can shop for the best items.